EnKF-C user guide: Parameter files

-At the moment, EnKF-C supports 3 main types of horizontal grids: \begin{itemize} \item equidistant rectangular grids aligned with physical coordinates; \item non-equidistant rectangular grids aligned with physical coordinates; \item quadrilateral simply connected grids (via libgu). \end{itemize} For rectangular grids the code tries to determine and handle periodicity in X or Y directions.
+At the moment, EnKF-C supports 3 main types of horizontal grids: \begin{itemize} \item rectangular quadrilateral grids aligned with geographic or Cartesian coordinates; \item curvilinear quadrilateral grids; \item unstructured grids. \end{itemize} A grid is assumed to be rectangular if grid node coordinates depend on one dimension, and the coordinate dimensions differ for X and Y coordinates.
+A grid is assumed to be curvilinear if the grid node coordinates depend on two dimensions.
+A grid is assumed to be unstructured if grid node coordinates depend on the same dimension for X and Y coordinates.
+For rectangular grids the code tries to determine and handle periodicity in X direction.

-With some effort EnKF-C can also handle topologically screwed grids (like tri-polar ORCA grids).
-This is achieved by creating an auxiliary grid that is simply connected in grid index space by masking some nodes (replacing thir coordinates with NaNs) in the original grid.
-Because only \emph{prep} requires mapping from physical to grid space, this auxiliary grid is then used in \emph{prep} only, while the original grid is used in \emph{calc} and \emph{update}.
-To specify that a grid entry is to be used in \emph{prep} only one needs to add qualifier ``PREP'' after its name; and to specify that it us to be used in \emph{calc} and \emph{update} one needs to add qualifier ``CALC''.
-See \verb|examples/3| for an example.
+Note that the code does not detect and therefore cannot take advantage of periodic curvilinear grids; because of that, it does not map (skips) observations in cells connecting the grid edges.

+The flag \verb|GEOGRAPHIC| was introduced in v2.8.0.
+When set to ``1'' (``yes'', ``true''), it communicates to the code that the grid nodes are defined in geographic coordinates.
+In that case the grid is rendered using 3D Cartesian coordinates; otherwise it is rendered in 2D geographic or Cartesian coordinates, which is somewhat less expensive.
+The more strict 3D rendering can be essential in polar regions because of the skewness of grid cells in geographic coordinates there, which can cause failures of the mapping algorithm.
+One can investigate the necessity of setting this flag to ``1'' by comparing the number of accepted/rejected observations with and without it.

+If the flag \verb|GEOGRAPHIC| is set to ``0'' then the grid is assumed to be on a plane and grid coordinates are assumed to be non-dimensional; the localisation radii for the corresponding observation types need to be specified accordingly.

+The flag \verb|GEOGRAPHIC| set to ``2'' treats grid coordinates similarly to that for ``1'' but switches to more robust rendering procedures (based on stereographic projections) and is advised to be used e.g. for grids with artificial discontinuities.

+For unstructured grids associated with observed variables it is necessary to specify triangulation details: vertex IDs and neighbour triangle IDs.
+For unstructured grids stride can be equal to 1 only (i.e. ensemble transforms must be calculated in each grid node).